wizard97/3400_team5electricboogaloo/docs/Lab4Page.md

 # __*Lab 4*__

 ### Objective
+The objective of this lab was to first implement radio communication between two Arduinos and then integrate this functionality with the VGA component from Lab 3 to draw a complete maze on a VGA monitor and update the maze by transmitting information from one Arduino "radio" to the other.

 ### Work Distribution
 As in the previous labs, we split into two sub-teams for this lab; Kelsey, Rajiv, and Christina worked on the radio component, and Aaron, David, and Adam worked on the FPGA component.